 Consultation on proposals

-We're carrying out consultation on the proposals from 31 August to 2 October 2017 and are interested in receiving any comments or ideas that you have to feed into the process.
+Public consultation was conducted on the proposals from 31 August to 2 October 2017 and any comments or ideas that were recieved are now being feed into the process.

 Scheme plans and proposals